joz2005/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Step 3: Starting the Dev Container
 (A) Open up **Command Palette (Ctrl+Shift+P, Shift+Cmd+P)** and search for `Dev Containers: Reopen in Container`<br>
 (B) After running the above operations, you should see some changes to your workspace.
-Parts of your terminal should be highlighted, and in the bottom left of your workspace, there should be a light-blue highlight showing that you're in a dev container.
+Parts of your terminal should be highlighted, and in the bottom left of your workspace, there should be a light-blue highlight showing that you're in a dev container

 Congratulations for making it this far!
 You're almost done!